actions-marketplace-validations/kmcphillips_standardrb-action/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: ''
 labels: bug
-assignees: andrewmcodes
+assignees: kmcphillips

 ---

 # Bug Report

 ## Describe the bug